bdlm/log/README.md

 #### Simple usage

-The simplest way to use `bdlm/log` is simply the exported package logger:
+The simplest way to use `bdlm/log` is with the exported package logger:

 ```go
 package main